gvwilson/thirdbit/src/fiction/iffy/index.md

 "It's from an old sim.
 And no, it isn't that bad."
 His half-smile slipped slightly.
-"Or at least, I hope it isn't."
+"At least, I hope it isn't."

 Thin trails of soot sketched dark lines on the sky above the city.
 Iffy glanced at Wales,